Ronnie Moore (speedway rider): After speedway

-Moore was appointed a Member of the Order of the British Empire in the 1985 Queen's Birthday Honours, for services to speedway sport.
+Moore was appointed a Member of the Order of the British Empire (MBE) in the 1985 Queen's Birthday Honours, for services to speedway sport.
 The Canterbury Park Motorcycle Speedway was renamed the Moore Park Motorcycle Speedway in his honour and the Ronnie Moore race school operates out of the speedway.

 Moore died on 18 August 2018 in Christchurch from lung cancer, aged 85.